PogSmok/C-SDS/README.md

 </div>

 # Overview
 C-SDS is a comprehensive collection of well-known and practical data structures that have been implemented in the C programming language using only header files and preprocessor instructions (macro).
 Thanks to such a peculiar implementation all data structures are capable of working on any type, even user-defined ones.
 This project offers extensive and detailed documentation, making it incredibly easy and efficient to utilize any data structure of your choice.
+Functionality of said structures is similar to that present in C++.

 # Files
 C-SDS consists of: